Beware the Pseudo-Intellectual!

 Is he for real, or just trying to get into your pants?

 Not quite sure why this is, but “Pseudo-Intellectuals” are definitely one of the more unfortunate things I’ve noticed in the dating world.
 You may remember that classic scene from Good Will Hunting, where Will shuts down a pseudo-intellectual who is trying to pick up a girl at the bar.
+“My boy is Wicked smaht!”
 If you don’t remember, here it is:

 Sometimes it begins with an animated discussion about certain books, authors, stories, how they affected so-and-so’s life, and oh… how the list goes on.
-Other times it begins with an awkward conversation, one that happens so slyly underneath a blanket of vodka tonics that the victim doesn’t even realize the obscene amount of fallacies that they’d usually point out if sober.
-This doesn’t even have to be in an intoxicated situation; rather it could be in a normal conversation in a coffee shop.
-You’ve seen that guy sitting near the window looking down into a thick page book that must be filled with complicated words and philosophies, but what you don’t realize is that he’s looking up to make sure you notice.
+Other times it begins with an awkward conversation, one that happens so slyly underneath a blanket of vodka tonics that the victim doesn’t notice the embarrassing amount of fallacies that they’d usually point out if sober.
+Often times it doesn’t even occur in an intoxicated situation; rather it could be in a normal conversation at a coffee shop.
+You’ve seen that guy sitting near the window looking down into a thick book filled with impressive words and philosophies, but what you don’t realize is that he’s looking up to make sure you notice.

 “Do you read?”
 No?
 Oh.
 Gasp.

 The media is all over this too!
 Blogs have begun to pick up on the sudden attractiveness of men reading.
 Various other sites, books and movies depict the dreamy man as a smart, refined, beautiful gentleman.
 So of course guys are going to try and be perceived as such!

 The sexuality and power of intellect is undeniable.
 But whether it’s intriguing insight or raw knowledge, which is what?
 In reality, it’s not so much the pick up lines or the questions that get us peeved, but rather when that someone begins to lie about books they’ve read or even the one you’re reading for the sole motivation of getting in your pants.